Jerems18/library_4A/README.md

 # Library Management API

-This project is a simple Library Management API built using PHP and the Slim framework.
-It provides endpoints for user registration, authentication, and managing authors and books.
-The API uses JWT (JSON Web Tokens) for authentication and token management.
+Creating a Library Management API involves designing endpoints to manage the operations and resources of a library system.
+These operations include managing books, members, loans, reservations, and more.
+Below is an outline for a typical Library Management API

 ## Features